whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

 In this assignment, you will take your existing natural language coded web experience, or start a completely fresh project, and replace placeholder elements such as colored rectangles, blank background, and basic beeps with original content created by you.
 You will continue to use GitHub Copilot in Visual Studio Code to implement these changes, focusing on how to prompt an Large Language Model or "AI" to handle external files and assets.

+### Interactive Web Experience?

+_Interactive web experience_ simply means any webpage that responds to user input such as clicking, hovering, scrolling, typing, or microphone input to change the state of the audio or visuals.
+It does not need to have a "win state," a "score," or "enemies."

+Here are four categories of experiences you can build with GitHub Copilot and your original assets.

+#### Interactive Narrative

+Instead of a game, create a story that advances as the user interacts.
+This is excellent for students who want to focus on illustration and voice-over.
+This could take the form of a digital comic book or poetry reader where the environment changes based on the user's progress.
+Scrolling down the page or clicking `Next` might advance the story.

+Backgrounds could fade from day to night or characters could change expressions as the mood shifts.
+Ambient noise such as rai or city traffic could fades in on certain sections.
+Specific voice over lines could play at specific moments.

 ### Process

 1. Make a list of things to change, remove, and add to your natural language coded web experience.